-Expect to sweat it out through the workweek
+NYC weather: Heat wave continues, with humidity in the mix - amNewYork

-New Yorkers will have to sweat it out a little longer.
+Sorry, NYC — you’ll have to sweat it out a little longer.

+Thursday’s temperatures will leave you clinging to the AC with a pint of ice cream as the city’s heat wave comes to its peak, marking what may end up feeling like the hottest day of the year.

-The National Weather Service has issued a heat advisory for the city until Thursday afternoon, as forecasted highs will remain above 90 degrees until the end of the week.
+The National Weather Service issued a heat advisory for the city until Thursday at 8 p.m., as forecast highs will remain above 90 degrees until Sunday.

+“It won’t be the hottest day of the year, but it will probably feel like it,” said NWS meteorologist Joe Pollina.
+Thursday will see a high of 94 degrees — a tie with June 13 for the hottest day in 2017 so far — but a heat index of 98 will leave it feeling much warmer.

-A high pressure system moving northward is causing hot, humid air to linger on the East Coast, according to Melissa DiSpigna, a NWS meteorologist.
+A high-pressure system moving northward is causing hot, muggy air to stick around on the East Coast, the NWS said.

-Temperatures will peak Thursday at 95 degrees and hit a low of 78 degrees that night.
-The high temperatures will gradually dissipate to 92 degrees and 90 degrees on Friday and Saturday, respectively.
+Temps are expected to drop down to 77 degrees Thursday night, but high humidity will keep it from feeling cooler.
+A 90 percent humidity prediction will bring a 40 percent chance of rain and thunderstorms around 10 p.m., Pollina said.

+Friday and Saturday will see temperatures in the lower 90s.
+Until then, stay cool and stay hydrated.

 The city’s Office of Emergency Management and health department are encouraging New Yorkers to remain indoors and keep an eye on elderly and sick neighbors who may be more vulnerable to the heat.